jonbnewman/mobx-store-provider/docs/using-multiple-stores.md

 export default App;
 ```

 Note that each `Provider` must be retrieved using its own `identifier`.
-In the case of the owner, we just use the default one supplied by _mobx-store-provider_.
+In the case of the `owner`, we just use the default one supplied by _mobx-store-provider_.

 In the `PedDisplay` component we retrieve each store with [useStore](/api/useStore) making sure to pass the same identifier that we used in their respective `Provider`.